 - Do not use a shower on your torso; sponging and towelling around your dressings should be adequate.
 Showering the lower half of your body is okay.
-DO NOT get your dressings wet. - If you would like to wash your hair, do it with your head tipped back at the basin with help (going to the hairdresser is a very good option). - If the corners of the tapes are starting to lift trim it back so the corners sit flat on your - If your dressings are falling off, or becoming excessively itchy contact the office for an earlier appointment with our nurses. - Your first postoperative appointment will be 5-7 days, at which time your dressings will be removed.
-BRING YOUR BRA (in your postop pack) with you to this appointment, so that our nurses can fit you into the bra.
+DO NOT get your dressings wet. - If you would like to wash your hair, do it with your head tipped back at the basin with help (going to the hairdresser is a very good option). - If the corners of the tapes are starting to lift trim it back so the corners sit flat on your skin. - If your dressings are falling off, or becoming excessively itchy contact the office for an earlier appointment with our nurses. - Your first postoperative appointment will be 5-7 days, at which time your dressings will be removed.
+BRING YOUR VEST (in your postop packet) with you to this appointment, so that our nurses can ensure the fit and support.

-After your dressings have been removed at 3-5 days:
+After your dressings have been removed at 3-7 days:

-OR if you have been sent home without your dressings, but in the postoperative bra:
+OR if you have been sent home without your dressings, but in the tubigrip vest:

-- Shower daily over your surgical tapes and pat dry - Use a hairdryer on a cool setting to dry stubborn areas such as areas under your arms or under your breasts. - Wear your soft bras at all times between showers.
+- Shower daily over your surgical tapes and pat dry - Use a hairdryer on a cool setting to dry stubborn areas such as areas under your arms or under your breasts. - Wear your vest at all times between showers.